Which is cheaper, Lambert's new budget airline or MidAmerica Airport's Allegiant Air?

 Another budget airline serving two Florida destinations has entered the St. Louis market, bringing metro-east passengers another low-cost option for getting to the Sunshine State.

-Sun Country Airlines announced Tuesday it will begin offering flights from St. Louis Lambert International Airport to Fort Myers and Tampa, Florida twice a week beginning this fall.
+Sun Country Airlines announced Tuesday it will begin offering flights from St. Louis Lambert International Airport to Fort Myers and Tampa, Fla., twice a week beginning this fall.

 Sun Country will offer nonstop service to Fort Myers starting Oct.
 3 with 12:55 p.m. departures on Wednesdays and Saturdays.
 Service to Tampa begins Nov.
 1 with 11:45 a.m. departures on Thursdays and Sundays.

-MidAmerica Airport offers flights to St. Pete-Clearwater International Airport near Tampa and Punta Gorda Airport near Fort Myers, through its passenger airline, Allegiant Air.
+MidAmerica Airport offers flights to St. Pete-Clearwater International Airport near Tampa and Punta Gorda Airport near Fort Myers through its passenger airline, Allegiant Air.

 Like Sun Country, Allegiant is a low-cost airline.
 Allegiant also offers flights to Las Vegas, Myrtle Beach, Phoenix and three other airports in Florida from MidAmerica Airport.